ryanfitzer/ViewportJS/readme.md

 ]);
 ```

-And then branch your functionality based on the current viewport:
+The object returned to `myViewport` can now be used to branch functionality based on the current viewport:

 ```js
 if ( myViewport.is( 'large' ) ) {